 If you have any questions please feel free to contact one of our offices located in Fairhope, Brewton, and Atmore, AL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If you are dealing with pain in your Feet, you may want to seek help from a podiatrist.
-Feel free to contact Brent Harwood, DPM from Southeast Podiatry.
+If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
+If you have any concerns, contact Brent Harwood, DPM from Southeast Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Symptoms